 Adventures & experiences in contemporary technology

 A recent look at how Ubuntu 10.04 development is getting on confronted me with an interface situation to which I am not accustomed: title bar buttons at the left.
 The usual combination of buttons for maximisation, minimisation and closure were there in their usual order but at the left of the window.
-While this is the where you find them on OS X, I rather sticking with the Windows convention and placed them to the right again.
+While this is the where you find them on OS X, I prefer the Windows convention and placed them to the right again.

 apps -> metacity -> general.
-Once there, I sought out the button_layout property and moved the coon in the value from the left to the right.
+Once there, I sought out the button_layout property and moved the colon in the value from the left to the right.
 In other words, I started with this:

 and changed it to this (note the position of the colon in the actual string):

-If you ever find yourself wanting to changing things from the Windows convention to the Apple one, just reverse what I did.
+If you ever find yourself wanting to change things from the Windows convention to the Apple one, just reverse what I did.
 As an aside, you also can swap the button order too if you like.
 After all, it’s just a text field that you can edit and the screen immediately refreshes when you hit the Return key after completing the edit.

 As a more general observation, if Ubuntu 10.04 does come out using the OS X convention for title bar button placement, I could see others like wanting it changed back and that’s why I am sharing it here.
 Surprising users in this way, especially after the 9.10 release’s attracting some adverse comments, would not be all that advisable.
-The issue may be easy to address but that’s small comfort when you release how easily users are discouraged.
+The issue may be easy to address, but that’s small comfort when you release how easily users are discouraged.

-For the sake of not turning over the applecart, I may have left off VirtualBox Additions but things look steady enough so far.
+For the sake of not turning over the apple cart, I may have left off VirtualBox Additions and things look steady enough so far.
 In fact, I am writing these words using Firefox 3.6 on there.
-Accompanying that is OpenOffice 3.2 but things do not look so different apart from that, a reassuring observation.
-There may be an emphasis on purple in the colour scheme at the time of writing but that could change yet.
+Accompanying that is OpenOffice 3.2, but things do not look so different apart from these, a reassuring observation.
+While there may be an emphasis on purple in the colour scheme at the time of writing, that could change yet.
 9.10’s course had plenty of that so I am willing to be patient.
-After all, there’s more than a month to go yet before the final cut is available for general use.
+After all, there’s more than a month to go, yet before the final cut is available for general use.